Tag: Local Culture

 Essen verbindet die Menschen, und die Teilnahme an den saisonalen Rhythmen der Küche einer Stadt ist der schnellste Weg, sich zu Hause zu fühlen.
 Egal, ob Sie schon lange als Expat hier leben oder Ihre allererste Semana Santa in Málaga erleben – wenn Sie eine vollgepackte, lebhafte Taverne betreten, um einen Teller frittierten Fisch und ein kaltes Getränk zu genießen, verbinden Sie sich direkt mit dem Herzschlag der Stadt.
 Es ist eine einfache, köstliche Tradition, die uns daran erinnert, dass Geschichte und Gemeinschaft am besten gemeinsam an einem Tisch geteilt werden.

-• The Taste of Lent: Traditional Málaga Taverns to Visit Before Holy Week
+• Málaga Taverns to Visit Before Holy Week

 For many international residents and visitors, Málaga’s Semana Santa (Holy Week) is primarily known for its monumental processions, towering thrones, and the scent of incense winding through the historic center.
 However, there is an entirely different way to experience this season: through its food.